P-C-M-P/Imma-learn-programming-/README.md

 # Imma-learn-programming-
-This repo contains code as I learn programming languages as I make projects and simple programs.
+This repo contains code as I learn programming languages, by writing simple programs and projects alike.